THE CRIMSON GROUP, INC.

 INT Add

-Energy Associates (C) Popular Item
+Energy Devices Popular Item

 Gives the student some basic practice in CVP analysis and differential cost analysis.
-Is used as a practice case with a solution in some of the Notes.
+It Is used as a practice case with a solution in some of the Notes.

 Young, David W.